gustavobastian/ServerNurse/README.md

 `[{"userId":1,"username":"Josesito","firstname":"Jose","lastname":"laurm","occupation":"administrador","state":1,"password":"1234"}]`

 POST methods:
-* "localhost:8000/api/user/": returns all the users registered in the system in JSON format.
+* "localhost:8000/api/user/": used for adding a new user to the system, needs users information in the body parameter.
 Body example:
 [{"username":"peter",
  "firstname":"peter",